-Bollywood offered respite from the frequent hardships of day-to-day life for many Soviet citizens, and an opportunity to escape into vibrant musical worlds filled with elaborate drama and dramatic love stories.
+Bollywood offered respite from the frequent hardships of day-to-day life for many Soviet citizens, and an opportunity to escape into vibrant musical worlds, filled with elaborate drama and dramatic love stories.
 The Soviet audience was also sympathetic to Indian partition and desire for independence from British rule.
 The reoccurring themes of triumph of good over evil also resonated with the crowd.
 So strong was the love for Indian cinema, that actor Raj Kapoor was as popular in the Soviet Union as he was in his homeland.

 Not only did the USSR send the first human into space, their prolific space programme sent the first animal into orbit too.
 Before Yuri Gagarin entered the atmosphere, the State needed to test the effects of atmospheric pressure, so the first real pioneer of space was a street mongrel called Laika.
 She was taken from the Moscow streets, as scientists believed strays would be more resilient than domesticated pets.
-Although her mission was instrumental in the success of subsequent space ventures, she died early on in the mission.
-However, in her death, she became a huge pop culture figure and she lives on in the hearts of many Russians.
+Although Laika’s mission was instrumental in the success of subsequent space ventures, she died early on in the mission.
+However, in death, Laika became a huge pop culture figure and lives on in the hearts of many Russians.

-Despite the universal ban on Western culture, the film adaptation of The Grapes of Wrath was permitted to be screened because it showed the struggle of the disadvantaged and working class in capitalist USA.
+Despite the universal ban on Western culture, the film adaptation of The Grapes of Wrath (1940) was permitted to be screened because it showed the struggle of the disadvantaged and working class in capitalist USA.
 The film’s run, however, was brief.
 This was because Soviet audiences were amazed that even the most downtrodden American could afford a car, and so the State banned it.

 The secret tunnels and bunkers that remain in Russia today serve as memorials to the paranoia of the Soviet times.
 In Moscow, underground tunnels led from the Kremlin to secret train stations in case of the need to flee.
 Stalin even had plans drawn up to create a secret, truncated metro service below the existing system.
 In the Volga port town of Samara, a bunker was found after the Soviet Union collapsed, despite being built in 1942.
 It can hold up to 115 people for up to five days before air supply runs out.

 The last leader of the Soviet Union not only introduced perestroika and glasnost, but he released an album too.
-The one-off album was sold for around £100,000 ($130,000) at an auction to an unknown bidder in 2009.
-In memory of his wife, the sentimental former head of state called the album, Songs for Raisa, and it contains some of her favourite songs.
+The one-off record was sold for around £100,000 ($130,000) at an auction to an unknown bidder in 2009.
+In memory of his wife, the sentimental former head of state called the album Songs for Raisa, and it contains some of her favourite songs.
 The money the album raised went towards a charity in her name, which was set up to fight childhood cancer.

 During the Cold War, secret and double agents were involved in covert operations.
 On both the American and Soviet side, spies would go undercover as citizens of the other country.
 However, there was one way for sure the KGB could tell a Soviet citizen from an American spy: all Soviet passports were stapled with soviet staples.
 Made from poor quality metal, the staples would immediately begin to rust.
 Fake passports, made with good quality American metal didn’t have rusty staples and were easily identified as fake.